Solihull: Modern era

 In the modern era, Solihull became quieter, with textile working and iron working still prominent in the town.
 The Manor of Solihull continued to pass through a number of other holders including the Archer family of Umberslade Hall in Nuthurst.
 Eventually in 1850 it passed to Robert Short an officer in the East India Company, who left it to his son in law, Rev. John Couchman.
 The Couchman's remain the Lords of the Manor of Solihull to the present day.

 By the 1700s, work was underway on Malvern Hall, with Humphrey Greswolde overseeing, it would be completed in the first half of the century.
 The hall featured a gatehouse onto the Warwick Road designed by Sir John Soane, architect of the Bank of England.
 In 1809 the hall would be painted by John Constable, for his patron, Henry Greswolde Lewis.
 The Greswoldes would later sell the house to Solihull council who converted the estate into Malvern Park.
 The hall is today part of Solihull School.

-Also constructed in 1712, was Touchwood Hall at the end of Dury Lane on Teinters Green.
+Also constructed in 1712, was Touchwood Hall at the end of Drury Lane on Teinters Green.
 The hall would serve as the home of the Holbeche family, former lords of the manor at Widney Manor and a prominent local family.
 The hall would later be held by the Madeley and Martineau families.
 The hall was demolished in 1963 but lends its name to Solihull's famous shopping centre.

 During this time poets William Shenstone and Richard Jago attended Solihull School, where today, two houses are named after them.

-In 1775, Monkspath Hall would be constructed, which would capture the nations media attention two centuries later when it was illegally demolished, sparking a court case which demanded it be put back exactly as it was.
+In 1775, Monkspath Hall was constructed.
+It captured the nation's media attention two centuries later when it was illegally demolished, sparking a court case which demanded it be put back exactly as it was.

-In 1785, the Earl of Aylesford would help found, and become patron, of the Woodmen of Arden.
+In 1785, the Earl of Aylesford founded, and became patron of, the Woodmen of Arden.
 This is a prestigious society of Toxophilites who meet to shoot longbows at their ground in the Forest of Arden in Meriden, in the borough of Solihull.
-The Woodmen target shoot at only one distance, 100 yards and score in the Archers disfavour.
+The Woodmen target shoot at only one distance, 100 yards, and score in the Archers disfavour.
 Archery had always been an important sport in Solihull.
 On the doorway of the church of St Alphage are incisions which are arrow sharpening marks from the 1360s when men were required to practice archery on a Sunday to ensure a ready supply of archers.
 The long marks have been made by Broadheads, the round by Bodkins - types of arrowheads used with the long bows of the time.
 The society is strictly limited to a membership of 80, with this rule only having been bent once, when in 1835 Prime Minister Sir Robert Peel, Lord of the Manor of Hampton in Arden, was added.